 My partner and I are from two different countries.
 He is a Dutch pirate and I am a South African lioness.
 My culture and heritage is deeply influenced by and previously rooted in the Dutch culture and this leads to many hilarious and rewarding similarities and differences.
 For instance, in South Africa one of our languages is called Afrikaans, which I speak.
 It is very close to Dutch and the differences between the two languages bring us constant entertainment.
 The comedy lies in the 'same same, but different'.

 My New Normal

 The similarities and differences in our international love (Cue Pitbull) were taken to new heights for me when we treated ourselves to a spa day outside Rotterdam, Holland.

 After seeing my 50th relaxed phallus, I thought to myself, if alien races came down and saw us they would think we're too pink, and too soft.
-He countered that maybe they were pinker and softer.
+My partner countered that maybe they were actually pinker and softer.
 Good point.
 My day was incredibly freeing and prone to philosophical discussions about culture, sex, choice, brain connections and intimacy.